stnuc/seminar/README.md

 ```

 > WARNING
-> auto deploy will delete all file in C:\\autodeploy if exist
+> must commit all your changes and run this command
-> be careful when use this command
+> or, maybe conflict happened

 ## TODO
 - [ ] Refac all page, style